fermyon/spin-dotnet-sdk/samples/Fermyon.PetStore/README.md

 If you want to run this sample, you'll need to:

 1. Set up a PostgreSQL database using the tables in the `sql` directory.
-1. Set the `SPIN_CONFIG_PG_CONN_STR` environment variable to the connection string for the database.
+1. Set the `SPIN_VARIABLE_PG_CONN_STR` environment variable to the connection string for the database.
    The connection string is in space-separated format e.g. `user=foo password=bar dbname=test host=127.0.0.1`

 We will provide more detailed information in a subsequent update.
 In the